The Cayman Islands has a high divorce rate, with 297 divorces in 2019

 Child or Spousal Maintenance

-When considering child and spousal maintenance, the court will consider the actual income and outgoings of the parent/ spouse in whose favour the order is made in addition to the income and outgoings of the parent/spouse who will be required to make the payments.
+When considering both child and spousal maintenance, the Court considers needs and will look at both the income needs of the spouse in whose favour the order is made and the income of the spouse who will be required to make the payments.

-The amount payable under the order can be varied by agreement or by application to the court any time after a child or spousal maintenance order has been made.
-This will be especially relevant if the income of the person making payments or the need of the person receiving payments, either increases or decreases.
-Other circumstances such as cohabitation with a new partner or another important change in circumstances may reduce any maintenance that a person is entitled to.
+Any time after the spousal maintenance order has been made the amount payable under the Order can be varied by agreement or application to the Court.
+This will be especially relevant if the income of the person making payments, or the need of the person receiving payments either increases or decreases.
+Other circumstances such as cohabitation with a new partner may reduce any maintenance that a person is entitled to.

 Domestic & Child Abuse

-The court also has wide powers to make orders to protect you, your children and other connected persons and to regulate the occupation of the home in which you live.
-In cases of serious domestic violence, your abusive partner does not necessarily need to have notice of your application until the court order giving you the protection you seek is in place.
+The Court can make an order on application to protect you, your children and other connected persons and in serious situations your spouse does not necessarily need to have notice of your application until the Court order giving you the protection you seek is in place.

 Legal Costs

 Legal costs are very difficult to estimate and can depend on the level of agreement between the parties.
-A completely amicable divorce may cost between CI$2,000 and CI$5,000.
+A completely amicable (non-contentious) divorce may cost between CI$2,000-CI$5,000.
 The cost of a non-amicable divorce varies and will be much higher.

 Travelling With Children

-It can also be helpful to travel with the child’s birth or adoption certificate, especially if you are a single parent and your family name is different from your child’s name.
+It also helps if you travel with the child’s birth or adoption certificate, especially if you are a single parent and your family name is different from your child’s name.

 Law Firms